Combined Detection¶

 as the final dimension_tags

 .
-Monitor A can make normal judgments, while Monitor B takes the most severe level of all device
+Monitor A can judge normally, while Monitor B takes the most severe level of all device

-If BY configuration does not comply with the rules, can the monitor still be configured successfully?
+If the BY configuration does not meet the rules, can the monitor still be configured successfully?

-It can still be created successfully even if it doesn't comply with the rules, but it won’t generate alerts.
+It can still be created successfully even if it doesn't meet the specifications, but no alerts will be generated.

-If a combined monitor is configured, will the original monitors continue to function normally?
+If a combined monitor is configured, will the original monitor continue to monitor normally?

-They will still trigger alerts normally, and the monitors being combined will not be affected.
+It will still alert normally; the monitors being combined will not be affected in any way.

-It also counts one detection as 1 task call, with the detection frequency consistent with the highest detection frequency among the combined monitors.
+Similarly, each detection counts as 1 task call, with the detection frequency matching the highest detection frequency among the combined monitors.